 Challenge #4: Master talent analytics.
 Leadership wants to understand as much as possible about talent to inform business decisions, address organisation capability gaps, and organisational performance.
 They also want to understand why people or whole parts of the organisation aren’t meeting business performance goals.
 The ability to be pro-active and not re-active to the life-blood of their organisation is a necessity, not a nice to have.
 Analytics is a key differentiator and requirement for HR to be a strategic advisor.

 Challenge #5: Embrace the digital world.
 The implications of the digital landscape have been affecting the business world for some time and now it is HR’s turn.
 The digital landscape impacts every aspect of the work that HR professionals do, from interacting with a candidate to providing self-service resources to employee engagement.
 New cloud-based platforms enable talent management capabilities across the organisation in new distributed ways; where and when needed.
-HR needs to form a strong strategic relationship with the Information Technologies team to best align strategies and enabling technologies.
+According to MenalTech HR needs to form a strong strategic relationship with the Information Technologies team to best align strategies and enabling technologies.

 When Incremental Change Isn’t Enough